Cyrusroy001/motivation-bot/README.md

 # motivation-bot
 My first discord bot coded in Python using Discord API.
 Sends random motivational quotes after a trigger message.
 The bot is able to detect "sad" words in a message and replies encouraging texts in return.
+This bot is cloud-based so it will be up and running 20x7.
 I hope you enjoy using it. :smile:

 # to-use